flipt-io/flipt/README.md

 ### Generate Your Own

 If a client in your language is not available for download, you can easily generate one yourself using the existing [protobuf definition](https://github.com/markphelps/flipt/blob/master/rpc/flipt/flipt.proto).
 The [GRPC documentation](https://grpc.io/docs/) has extensive examples on how to generate GRPC clients in each supported language.

+## Examples

+Check out the [examples](/examples) to see how Flipt works.

+Here's a [basic one](https://github.com/markphelps/flipt/tree/master/examples/basic) to get started!

 ## Licensing